pauleveritt/pauleveritt.github.io/src/productive/running/list_of_todos/index.rst

 #.
 Open PyCharm Preferences with ``Cmd-,``

 #.
 Navigate to ``Build, Execution, Deployment -> Console -> Python Console``
-   and look at the options.
+   and look at the options, then click ``Cancel`` to dismiss the Preferences popup.

 #.
+Let's open the Terminal tool window.
+But rather than clicking on the icon button
-Click on the "Terminal" tool window button in the bottom of the PyCharm
+   in the bottom of the screen, press ``Alt-F12``.
-   window.

 #.
-Activate the Python virtual environment you created during ``New Project``.
-   For example:
+PyCharm starts you in the project directory.
+Let's take a look at where
+   PyCharm stores its data for the project preferences:

     .. code-block:: bash

-        $ source ~/virtualenvs/epc

-#.
-Do the same 3 lines of Python done above.
+        $ ls -l .idea

 #.
 Click the red ``X`` in the Terminal tool window to close the terminal.